EddyVerbruggen/cordova-plugin-googleplus/README.md

     {
       'scopes': '... ', // optional space-separated list of scopes, the default is sufficient for login and basic profile info
       'webApiKey': 'api of web app', // optional API key of your Web application from Credentials settings of your project - if you set it the returned idToken will allow sign in to services like Azure Mobile Services
+      'offline': true, // optional and required for Android only - if set to true the plugin will also return the OAuth access token, that can be used to sign in to some third party services that don't accept a Cross-client identity token (ex.
+Firebase)
       // there is no API key for Android; you app is wired to the Google+ API by listing your package name in the google dev console and signing your apk (which you have done in chapter 4)
     },
     function (obj) {